aayushverma19/demo-for-PR/POC/README.md

 git push --set-upstream origin <new_branch>  #links your (new_branch) to the remote branch (origin/new_branch)
                                              #git push upload changes to remote repository
 ```
+Uploads your local branch and changes to the remote repository on GitHub.

 ## **11. Navigate to your GitHub repository to view the new branch**

 ![image](https://github.com/user-attachments/assets/4ba2608b-ceba-470e-b367-99278c2d57f2)

+Confirms that your branch and changes are available on GitHub.

 ## **12. Access the "Pull Requests" section and initiate a new pull request.**

 ![image](https://github.com/user-attachments/assets/8560c350-0aab-485f-8d4e-36ee878b03a0)

+Starts the process of merging your branch into the main branch.

 ## **13. Select the branch you wish to merge with the base branch**

 ![image](https://github.com/user-attachments/assets/fe74d57c-064b-4f63-af37-234f7fdf9cfe)

+Specifies which branches to compare and merge.

 ## **14. Submit the pull request with a title and comments.**

 ![image](https://github.com/user-attachments/assets/51bfa837-966d-4d98-aee9-02094ee8553e)

+Provides context for reviewers to understand your changes.

 ###